ml-opensource/Proximity/README.md

 [![License](https://img.shields.io/cocoapods/l/Proximity.svg?style=flat)](https://cocoapods.org/pods/Proximity)
 [![Platform](https://img.shields.io/cocoapods/p/Proximity.svg?style=flat)](https://cocoapods.org/pods/Proximity)

+Proximity is a bluetooth library for detecting when a BLE device is held up to the host device.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.